martinglaerum/ACIT4420_File_Organizer/README.md

 # ACIT4420_File_Organizer

 This project is part of an assignement in the course ACIT4420. **ACIT4420_Message_Sender** is a tool that will automatically sort all files in a specified directory based on their file extension.
+To use the program simply move around the files in the "Files" directory.
+Files can be in any of the subdirectories or in the Files direcroty.
+It's also possible to delete some of the subdricertories, or create new file types.

 ## Table of Contents
 - [Features](#features)